jarm111/rps-app-rest-api/README.md

 ## Description

 Provides a REST API server for the RPS App Client.
 This is my project work for Web Development 1 2017 course.
-Made with Node.js, Express and Mongoose.
+Made with Node.js, Express, Mongoose and Passport.

 ## Getting started